Southern Rock Opera: Critical reception

 The album was voted the 22nd best of the year in the Pazz & Jop music critic poll of 2002.

 The poll founder, Robert Christgau, named it his 23rd favorite album of 2001.

 Rhapsody (online music service) ranked the album #6 on its "Rock's Best Albums of the Decade" list.

 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Re-release

 The critical praise for Southern Rock Opera created no shortage of buzz around the album and the band.
 The Truckers did not have the means to press the necessary number of copies of the album on their own.

 In order to meet demand, Drive-By Truckers signed a large-scale distribution deal with Lost Highway Records.
 Southern Rock Opera was re-released, this time worldwide, on July 16, 2002.

 Track listing

 Disc one: Act one: Betamax Guillotine

+Vinyl releases have tracks 1–5 on side A, and 6–11 on side B. Some early vinyl printings lack Moved.

 Disc two: Act two

+Vinyl releases have tracks 1-5 on side C, and 6-9 on Side D.